9th-Floor-Developers/Heimdall/README.md

 # Project-Heimdall
 README
     Heimdall is an authentication platform that enables creators to verify the authenticity of their content using a dynamic, rotating verification key.
+This application is intended to protect creators and users from ai duplicates.

     Key Capabilities
         🔐 Dynamic Key Verification – Uses time-based or event-based changing keys to ensure each verification is unique and secure.